Hovea acanthoclada: Description

-Hovea acanthoclada is an upright or prostrate scrambling, stiff shrub to 1.5 m high, and needle-shaped, hairy stems, mostly spiny.
+Hovea acanthoclada is an upright or prostrate scrambling, stiff shrub to 1.5 m high, with needle-shaped, hairy stems.
 The leaves are oblong, whorled, flat, hairy, 2-5.5 mm long and 2-2.6 mm wide, margins toothed or lobed, pedicel 2-2.6 mm long and hairy.
 The bracteoles 0.7-1.2 mm long and hairy, calyx 4-5.6 mm long with simple hairs.
 The corolla colours vary, mostly blue or violet with occasional markings, standard petal 8-9.5 mm long and smooth, wings 7.5-8 mm long, keel 5.5-7 mm long.
 Flowering occurs from July to October and the fruit is a dry, smooth pod, 6-7 mm long and 9-10 mm wide.

 Taxonomy and naming

-Hovea acanthoclada was first formally described in 1863 by Ferdinand von Mueller and the description was published in Fragmenta Phytographiae Australiae.
-The specific epithet (acanthoclada) means "spiny" and "branch".
+This species was first formally described in 1853 by Nikolai Turczaninow who gave it the name Daviesia acanthoclada in the Bulletin de la Société Impériale des Naturalistes de Moscou from specimens collected by James Drummond.
+In 1853, Ferdinand von Mueller transferred the species to Hovea as H. acanthoclada in his Fragmenta Phytographiae Australiae.
+The specific epithet (acanthoclada) means 'spiny-branched'.